“A boutique spa hotel uniquely created across several restored houses in a historic village high in the Troodos Mountains”

 - Quad biking

 - Wine tasting

 This is a great option for families with older children who don't want to a beach resort to be their only Cyprus experience.
-Here you get an insight into the history and culture of the mountain villages, there are interesting activities including bee keeping and trout fishing, and kids will enjoy the novelty of roaming around a village rather than being in a conventional hotel.
+Here you get an insight into the history and culture of the mountain villages, there are interesting activities including bee keeping, and kids will enjoy the novelty of roaming around a village rather than being in a conventional hotel.
 Baby cots are free of charge, staff are unfailingly nice, and there are different accommodation options for every size and shape of family.
-And a swimming pool is promised for 2019!
+And a swimming pool is in the planning!

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 The 2-bedroom Family Suites are best; smaller families can have an extra bed put in to a 1-bedroom suite.
 In Loutraki, 4 Superior Studios can interconnect to make 2 family suites.
 Some of the Superior Studios can take a baby cot.
 We suggest the lower houses (Maratho, Heliako, Ayia Marina) are slightly better than the ones higher (Loutraki, Helianthus) in the village for families as then you're closer to the main restaurant for breakfast; where possible families with young children and babies are housed in the lower houses

 Remember baby and child equipment may be limited or need pre-booking